circuit-alt/mpp-for-devtools/README.md

 # How to run.
 1. Download the MPP.js file.
+2. Open an about:blank page by typing "about:blank" on the search bar.
+3. press F12 or CTRL+Shift+I
-2. Drag the file into your console.
+4. Drag the file into your console.
-3. You should be good to go now!
+5. You should be good to go now!